just-oblivious/vindstyrka-docs/README.md

 Collision detection requires the SCL line to be duplicated to a second input pin on the Arduino, this allows the logger to time its transmissions within the idle time of VINDSTYRKA.

-A CSV-formatted line containing the measured values, raw values, and mystery values is printed out to the serial port with each successful acquisition.
+After each successful acquisition a CSV-formatted line containing the measured values, raw values, and mystery values is printed out to the serial port.

 ### Logging VINDSTYRKA values